-We are expecting 3,000 entries for the Half Marathon, 1,500 in the 10k, 600 in the 5k and we expect approximately 1000 for the 20 mile race.
+We had over 5000 entries in 2018: approximately 1700 in the Half Marathon, 1,500 in the 10k, 600 in the 5k and we expect approximately 1500 for the 20 mile race.
 We start on the roads so runners get away quickly.
-The events have a ‘big race’ feel but they are not so big that you will get held up by the masses as with larger races.
+The events have a ‘big race’ feel but they are not so big that you will get held up by the masses as with much larger races.

 When should I enter?

 Please do not leave it too late.
-Online Entries close at 17.00pm on Thursday 8th March 2018 but entering two weeks before allows us enough time to get your packs out to you.
+Online Entries close at midnight on Wednesday 7th March 2018 but entering two weeks before allows us enough time to get your packs out to you.

 How do I apply?